a9-william/toolsrundown2016/Tools2016-Phacility.md

 ### Distributed Source Code Management

 Diffusion offers similar git access to most of the other tools reviewed in this series.
+Notable features of Diffusion are:

+- Cluster capability (prototype only)
+- Create repositories in the web ui
-Notable differences with Phabricator are:
+- Tight, OOTB integration with other Phabricator tools

-- Differences
-- Differences
-- Differences
-- Differences
-- Differences
+- Support for Git, Subversion & Mercurial

 ----
 ### Issue Tracking